 Manufacturer

-M Date of manufacture
+س Date of manufacture

-CE European Conformity
+C€ European Conformity

+UK UK Conformity Assessed

 MD Medical device

 SN Serial number

 WEEE Conformity

+UDI Unique Device Identification

++ - Battery type

+• Factory setting

+E A Maximum speed

+Rated slope

+kg L Unladen weight

+kg 🛉 Maximum user weight

+[]i Read the user manual

+QR code contains link to user manual

 Do not lean out when the lifter is raised!

-K Do not drive up or down slopes when the lifter is raised!
+Do not drive up or down slopes when the lifter is raised!

 Do not allow any body parts to get under a raised seat!

+Never drive with two people!

+Never drive over uneven surfaces when the lifter is raised!

+This symbol indicates the "Drive" position of the coupling lever.
+In this position the motor is engaged and the motor brakes are operational.
+You can drive the mobility device.

+Note that for driving purposes both motors must always be engaged.

+This symbol indicates the "Push" position of the coupling lever.
+In this position the motor is disengaged and the motor brakes are not operational.
+The mobility device can be pushed by an attendant and the wheels turn freely.

+- Note that the remote must be switched off. - Also note the information provided in section 6.8 Pushing the mobility device in freewheel mode, page 37.

-\bigcirc This symbol indicates the OFF position of the circuit breaker switch.
+This symbol indicates the OFF position of the circuit breaker switch.
 In this position the battery source is isolated and the mobility device cannot be operated or charged.

 This symbol indicates the ON position of the circuit breaker switch.
-In this position the battery source is connected and the mobility device can be operated or charged. Ţ. This symbol indicates the circuit breaker. i Read the user manual.
-This symbol appears on the identification label. (internet internet in Read the user manual.
+In this position the battery source is connected and the mobility device can be operated or charged.

+This symbol indicates the circuit breaker.

+Read the user manual.
 This symbol appears on different labels and positions.

-3.5 Main Parts of Wheelchair
+3.4 Main Parts of Wheelchair

-- (A) Remote
+- A Remote

-- (B) Legrests
+- B Legrests

 - © Castor wheels

 - D Drive wheels

 - (E) Lever for disengaging motor (only visible on right-hand side of picture)

 - (F) Push handle

-- G Headrest (optional) - (H) Armrest
+- G Headrest (optional)

+- (H) Armrest

-3.6 User Inputs
+3.5 User Inputs